2016–17 Coupe de France preliminary rounds

 The 2016–17 Coupe de France preliminary rounds made up the qualifying competition to decide which teams took part in the main competition from round 7.
-This was the 100th season of the most prestigious football cup competition of France.
+This was the 100th season of the main football cup competition of France.
 The competition was organised by the French Football Federation (FFF) and was open to all clubs in French football, as well as clubs from the overseas departments and territories (Guadeloupe, French Guiana, Martinique, Mayotte, New Caledonia (qualification via 2016 New Caledonia Cup), Tahiti (qualification via 2016 Tahiti Cup), Réunion, and Saint Martin).

 The qualifying rounds took place between March and October 2016.